oicr-gsi/pinery/README.md

 ### Webservice

 Pinery is a read-only webservice that pulls information from a LIMS.
-This repository includes an implementation that read data from .tsv flat files.
+This is an API that requires implementation such as the one by [MISO-LIMS](https://github.com/miso-lims/miso-lims/tree/develop/pinery-miso).

 [More Info](pinery-ws/README.md)